franciscovfonseca/Configure-security-for-a-virtual-machine/README.md

 <br>

-◻️ On the WebVM1 resource menu, in Settings, select Networking.
+◻️ On the WebVM1 resource menu, in Settings, select **Networking**.

 <br>